marservices/jobsity/README.md

 8. Now that the database is filled up, you can execute the reports.
 There's two reports:
 	- By Region: the default value is 'all', that gets all the regions, but you can put different regions separated by comma.
 	- By coordinates: selects coordinates that represents a bounding box.
 For example there are default values in the report main page.

+## And with big files?

+For testing the solution for big files, I made a file of trips with about 10 million rows.
+You can see that the ingestion tooks around 30 minutes.

 ![alt text](images/million_ingest.png)

+This time of execution was obtained on the ingestion in my own notebook.
+So, if we scale the solution for cloud/on-premises servers it'll easily works with higher loads, 100 million rows or more!